AHaliq/AdvPLSlides/main.typ

 #align(center)[_think $uniq$ identifies all identities from $a$ to $b$ with $refl_a$_]

-#pagebreak()
+== Metatheory of $Id$

-- *J is Independent*: $jrule$ can still be defined in an $Eq$ with reflection, but it will be a trivial structure due to UIP
+- *J is Independent*: $jrule$ can still be defined in an $Eq$ with reflection, but it will be a trivial structure due to UIP #pause
 - *Function Extensionality (funext)*: We can't construct a term for such a type, assuming it as an axiom breaks canonicity (i.e. a bool term is judgementally neither true or false)
 $
   "Funext" = (A: UU) -> (B: A -> UU) -> (f, g: (a: A) -> B#h(0.25em) a) \ -> ((a : A) -> Id(B#h(0.25em) a, f#h(0.25em) a, g #h(0.25em) a)) -> Id((a: A) -> B#h(0.25em) a, f, g)
-$
+$ #pause
 - *No UIP*: We can't construct a term for such a type
 $
   "UIP" &= (A: UU) -> (a, b: A) -> (p, q : Id(A,a,b)) -> Id(Id(A,a,b),p,q) \
-$
+$ #pause
-- *Axiom K*: but we can add a second eliminator that identifies identifications of a term to itself with refl to recover UIP whilst still having canonicity and normalization
+- *Axiom K*: but we can add a second eliminator that identifies identifications of a term to itself with refl to recover UIP whilst still having canonicity and normalization #pause
 - *Hoffman Conservativity Theorem*: all propositions that are provable (construct terms for a type) in ETT but not in ITT boils down to funext and UIP

 == Universes